justinthadathil/Employee_Details/README.md

-#Employee_Details
+#Employee_Details<br>
-Employee Details - build using angular and Nodejs
+Employee Details - build using angular and Nodejs<br>

-This project maintain Details of Employee using CRUD process.
+This project maintain Details of Employee using CRUD process.<br>
-Angular as front end and nodejs as backend with mongo DB
+Angular as front end and nodejs as backend with mongo DB<br>